A minimum acceptable grade of C– is required for coursework to count toward a minor or the major.

 123 Ethnic Groups in the United States

-Each course in this series looks at one of the following American ethnic groups: Latino, Asian American, African American.
+Each course in this series looks at one of the following American ethnic groups: Latinos, Asian Americans, African Americans.
 While emphasizing the contemporary period, each course focuses on the social, cultural and historical experiences of each group.
 Areas covered are assimilation and resistance, distribution in the social and power structure, family systems and cultural values, labor and migration, role of religion, status of women, etc. May be repeated for credit as content varies.

 124 Justice and Community